raphaelmayer/compositebaas/README.md

 If you want to see this in more detail, check out the resources directory, where you can find the `function_ontology.json` and the `functions` directory.

-_Note: It is possible to implement functions in various different programming languages however layers currently expect "nodejs20x" as a runtime to work properly and they need to be manually packaged.
+_Note: It is possible to implement functions in various different programming languages however layers currently expect "nodejs20x" as a runtime to work properly.
+Functions in other languages need to be packaged manually.
 For JS functions this happens automatically._
+Please refer to the official documentation on how to prepare and package functions for uploading with the SDK.

 ### Adding a layer

 CompositeBaaS provides the following layers by default: